A Possible Subclassification of Fast Radio Bursts

 Another natural question is whether there are other classifications of FRBs different from repeating and non-repeating FRBs.
-Recently, several efforts have been made in the literature.
-In e.g.~\cite{Li:2021yds}, similar to gamma-ray bursts (GRBs), it was proposed to classify FRBs into short ($<100\,\rm ms$) and long ($>100\,\rm ms$) FRBs.
+Recently, several efforts were made in the literature.
+In~\cite{Li:2021yds}, similar to gamma-ray bursts (GRBs), it was proposed to classify FRBs into short ($<100\,\rm ms$) and long ($>100\,\rm ms$) FRBs.
 A tight power-law correlation between fluence and peak flux density was found for them.
-Long FRBs are more energetic than short FRBs in the fluence versus $\rm DM_E$ plane.
-In e.g.~\cite{Xiao:2021viy}, it was argued that the brightness temperature $T_B$ might be used to classify repeating bursts into classical ($T_B\geq 10^{33}\,\rm K$) and atypical ($T_B<10^{33}\,\rm K$) ones in the light of the well-known repeating FRB 20121102A.
+Long FRBs are more energetic than short FRBs in the fluence versus extragalactic DM plane.
+In~\cite{Xiao:2021viy}, it was argued that the brightness temperature $T_B$ might be used to classify the repeating bursts into classical ($T_B\geq 10^{33}\,\rm K$) and atypical ($T_B<10^{33}\,\rm K$) ones in the light of the well-known repeating FRB 20121102A.
 A tight power-law correlation between pulse width and fluence was found for classical bursts.
-In e.g.~\cite{Chaikova:2022vnh}, using cross-correlation and clustering algorithms applied to one-dimensional intensity profiles of the bursts, two major classes of FRBs featuring different waveform morphologies and simultaneously different distributions of brightness temperature were identified.
+In~\cite{Chaikova:2022vnh}, using cross-correlation and clustering algorithms applied to one-dimensional intensity profiles of the bursts, two major classes of FRBs featuring different waveform morphologies and simultaneously different distributions of brightness temperature were identified.
 These efforts might shed new light on the nature of FRBs.